Tonetete/Simple-Django-progressbar-upload-file-form-with-ajax/README.md

 # Simple Django progressbar upload file form with ajax

-This is a personal project I want to share with everybody, time ago I was trying to develop a progress bar notification using Django, searching around the web, many solutions I found but for disgraced not much were clarify to me in order to implement this solution for a personal project so now I have the time to venture and this is the result so far.
+This is a personal project I want to share with everybody.
+Time ago I was trying to develop a progress bar notification using Django, searching around the web, many solutions I found but for disgraced not much were clarify to me in order to implement this solution for a personal project, so now I have the time to venture and this is the result so far.

 ### Implementing a notification progress bar using upload handlers and cache

-Many solutions for this problem ofted used **upload handlers** and accesing Django's framework cache, an approach for my solution was using this codesnippet: https://djangosnippets.org/snippets/678/ as you can see, for every submit form I set up CSRF token as the id for identify the progress upload, normally place in **META** field or **GET** inside the request header all of this logic are implemented in **handle_raw_input** and for every time django receive a **data chunk**, cache values are updated inside **receive_data_chunk** so easy, no?
+Many solutions for this problem ofted used **upload handlers** and accesing Django's framework cache.
+An approach for my solution was using this codesnippet: https://djangosnippets.org/snippets/678/ as you can see, for every submit form I set up CSRF token as the id for identify the progress upload, normally place in **META** field or **GET** inside the request header.
+All of this logic are implemented in **handle_raw_input** and for every time Django receive a **data chunk**, cache values are updated inside **receive_data_chunk**.
 For more info about upload handlers see docs: https://docs.djangoproject.com/fr/1.5/topics/http/file-uploads/ and don't forget to update **settings.py** with the uploadhandler we use:

 ```python
 from django.conf import global_settings